idqdq/zabbix-recipes/juniper-rpm-template/README.md

 }
 ```

-All over steps should be performed on a Zabbix Server
+All over steps should be performed on ypur Zabbix Server

   - move `discovery_juniper_rpm.py` to your /zabbix/external_scripts/path (in my case (Ubuntu 14.04) it is located in /etc/zabbix/externalscripts/)
   - make chmod +x and chown zabbix:zabbix